 Indeed, Iris also say that this research reveals that ‘Brand consistency applies to behaviour as much as identity’, saying that true brand consistency goes beyond a clearly defined brand identity and applies as much to every behaviour a brand delivers.

 Absolutely!
 This is a message we communicate all the time at Brandworkz!

-In fact our very own Steve McGowan will be sharing his thoughts on this subject in his speech at the CMO Network conference on Tuesday 21st February.
+In fact our very own Steve McGowan shared his thoughts on this subject in his speech at the CMO Network conference on Tuesday 21st February.
 Titled “Connecting with the Consumer: Enabling a consistent brand experience in the right marketing context”.

-He will look at how, in a marketing environment that is gets faster, more complex and more granular almost every minute, marketers can protect their brands, make their communications more consistent and positive wherever they are, and stay true to the brand promise and values.
+He looked at how, in a marketing environment that is getting faster, more complex and more granular almost every minute, marketers can protect their brands, make their communications more consistent and positive wherever they are, and stay true to the brand promise and values.

 The final answer is consistency, of course, but it is brand management technology and digital asset management that facilitates that consistency, by educating, empowering and enabling every internal team within a business to buy into the brand and deliver memorable brand experiences.

 If you’d like to see a copy of the speech, just drop us an email on email@example.com .
 We’d be delighted to share it with you.